Primary and secondary education

 • Diploma: Migration Certificate – School Leaving Certificate Examination (Grade XI & XII), issued by the NEB.
 Please note: before 2017, the upper secondary education diploma was called: Migration Certificate – Higher Secondary Education Board Examinations.

-We compare a Migration Certificate – School Leaving Certificate Examination (Grade XI & XII) obtained between 2017 and 2021 to an diploma level 3 or 4 if the student has a pass for:
+We compare a Migration Certificate – School Leaving Certificate Examination (Grade XI & XII) obtained between 2017 and 2021 to an MBO diploma level 3 or 4 if the student has a pass for:

 The MBO level depends on the content of the study programme.

-We compare a Migration Certificate – School Leaving Certificate Examination (Grade XI & XII) obtained between 2017 and 2021 to a diploma if the student has a pass for:
+We compare a Migration Certificate – School Leaving Certificate Examination (Grade XI & XII) obtained between 2017 and 2021 to a HAVO diploma if the student has a pass for:

 We compare a Migration Certificate – School Leaving Certificate Examination (Grade XI & XII) obtained between 2017 and 2021 to a HAVO diploma with vocational subjects if the student has a pass for: